Best March Madness Bracket Contests

 The sportsbook has put the total score at 135.5 points (yes, half-points are impossible, but this total ensures the game won’t land exactly on a number and cause a push).

 If you think Duke and Michigan can combine for 136 points or more, then you’d bet on the over.
 If you think the defenses will prevent the game from getting more than 135 combined points, then you’d bet the under.

 AP Photo/Nati Harnik, File

-Brackets cannot be completed until after Selection Sunday announcements are made — which are next slated for March 14, 2021 — but you can find brackets to be filled out pretty much immediately afterward.
+Brackets cannot be completed until after Selection Sunday announcements are made — which are next slated for March 13, 2022 — but you can find brackets to be filled out pretty much immediately afterward.

-That depends on which sportsbook or website contests you are entering.
-Some will limit your number of entries, and some will allow you to enter as many times as you want.
+That limit depends on which sportsbook or website contests you are entering.
+Some will cap your number of entries, and some will allow you to enter as many times as you want.
 You can also enter in multiple contests at multiple locations if you wish.
 The real question is, how many brackets do you want to enter?

 If you picked up a bracket and just randomly filled it out, you’d have a one in 9.2 quintillion chance of having a perfect bracket.
 Since few bettors actually just choose winning teams at random, the odds, according to DePaul University math professor Jeff Bergen, are closer to one in 128 billion.

 The American Gaming Association estimates there are more than 70 million NCAA Tournament brackets filled out each March.